 This page has been automatically translated.
 Please refer to the page in French if needed.

-Have you received a text message from Health Insurance asking you to renew or update your Vitale card?
-Be careful, you are being scammed!
-Service-Public.fr explains this scam and tells you how to protect yourself from it.
+Have you received a text message from Health Insurance asking you to renew or update your Vital Card?
+Beware, you are being scammed!
+Service-Public.fr explains this scam and tells you how to protect yourself.

 This scam attempt is by SMS.
-You receive a message asking you to click on a link to renew your Vitale card.
-This link leads you to a page similar to Medicare.
-You are then asked to enter your name, address and bank details.
+You receive a message asking you to click on a link to renew your Vital Card.
+This link takes you to a similar webpage to that of the Health Insurance.
+You will then be asked to provide your name, address and bank details.

-This scam will require you to pay a few euro cents to get your new Vitale card.
+This scam asks you to pay a few cents euros to get your new Vitale card.

-Fraudsters can also contact you by phone by posing as your banker so that you give him personal and banking information.
-The goal is to make you believe that he wants to stop the scam when he actually wants to finalise it.
+Scammers can also contact you by phone, posing as your banker, to share personal and banking information.
+The point is to make you believe that he wants to stop the scam when he actually wants to finalize it.

-In order to avoid being trapped, there are several elements to remember:
+In order to avoid being trapped, several elements should be remembered:

-- Health Insurance never asks by message to update its vital card.
+- Health Insurance never asks by message to update his vital card.

-- The update of a Vitale card is free and is done on specific terminals in pharmacy or at your doctor.
+- Updating a Vitale card is free of charge and is done at specific points in pharmacies or at your doctor's office.
 It's never done on the Internet.

-- Only by logging in to your Ameli account can your information be securely exchanged with Health Insurance.
+- Only the connection to your Ameli account allows the secure exchange of your information with the Health Insurance.

-- Receiving a call in the evening and on weekends from your banker or bank advisor is suspicious.
+- Receiving an evening and weekend call from your banker or bank advisor is suspicious.
 Do not disclose any banking information during these calls.

-- Oppose immediately when the fraudster has managed to get your bank details.
+- Oppose immediately when the fraudster has successfully obtained your bank details.